Auditing the Auditors: Does Community-based Moderation Get It Right?: Theory Appendix

 Continuing from above we have that there exists constants $c_1, c_2$ with high probability such that

-where in the last line we bounded $\langle g, \delta g\rangle$ by Cauchy-Schwarz and then used Young's inequality.
-Note that by Assumption \ref{asmp:random-latents}, since $f, g$ have component-wise variances bounded and away from zero, continuing from above we have for some constant $c$ that
+where in the last line we bounded $\langle g^c, \delta g\rangle$ by Cauchy-Schwarz and then used Young's inequality.
+Note that by Assumption \ref{asmp:random-latents} and Remark \ref{rmk:canonical-centered}, $f^c, g^c$ have component-wise variances bounded and away from zero, so continuing from above we have for some constant $c$ that